Due to the Thanksgiving holiday, I’m doubling up my reviews this week.

 Aside from those moments, “The Son of Gotham” was another humdrum episode in what’s been a string of humdrum episodes for me.
 But can episode eleven, “Worse Than a Crime,” which serves as the fall finale, bring “Gotham” out of its slump?

 Well, it at least had a few more memorable and funny moments (some unintentional, I think).
-So I’ll say that much in its favor, which is better than nothing.
-In short, while this mid-season finale wasn’t terrible, it still hit too many flat notes for my liking.
+So I’ll say that much in its favor.
+In short, while this mid-season finale wasn’t terrible, it still hit too many flat notes.

 You know, as in…

 All it was missing was a Taylor Swift cameo!
-In any case, it was very entertaining and cool to see some of the show’s iconic heroes and villains team up at last.
-I only wished the episode would have focused more on them as these scenes contained good, organic character interplay and snappy dialogue, even allowing for a few comedic moments.
+In any case, it was very entertaining and cool to see some of the show’s iconic heroes and villains team up.
+I only wished the episode would have focused more on them as these scenes contained god character interplay and snappy dialogue, even allowing for a few comedic moments.

 Though she seems to always be dressed in either silver or cool-toned colors, especially blue.
 You know, ’cause her name is Silver and part of her surname is Cloud, and clouds are in the sky, which is blue?
 Get it?
 Get it?

 I know, I know.
 Okay, moving on now.